 Click below for a downloadable geo-referenced 2022 TRAIL MAP

 This map can be used to show your location in real time in the Demonstration Forest when downloaded and opened with the Avenza Maps App (Found on GooglePlay Store).

-In the early 1950’s, through the generous donation of Frank Merrifield, a 211 acre parcel of land located on the Brownfield /Hiram town line was acquired by the Oxford County SWCD .
+In the early 1950’s, through the generous donations of Leon Brooks and Frank Merrifield, 211 acres of land located on the Brownfield /Hiram town line was acquired by the Oxford County SWCD .
 The land had been burned over in the “Great Fire of 1947” that burned most of the forest land in south western Maine.
 Forty acres of the parcel was replanted with white and red pine and it has been carefully managed according to a forest management plan written in the 1990s.
-It is bordered by Tenmile River, a pristine free-flowing stream, on one side and Round Pond, a freshwater marsh/pond, on the other side.
+It is bordered by Tenmile River, a pristine free-flowing stream, on one side, and Round Pond, a freshwater marsh/pond, on the other side.
 The habitat diversity on the property is amazing for such a relatively small forested land tract.
 The OCSWCD has turned this parcel into an educational resource area to demonstrate wise forest management objectives.

 Some of the objectives that are demonstrated at Tenmile River include: sustainable forestry, timber stand improvement, wildlife habitat improvement, special habitat protection, water resources protection, passive outdoor recreation opportunities.
 The district has enhanced access of the site to the public in a way that protects this very special natural resource area.